These Teams Are The Best At Coming Up With Revenue Generating Ideas For Business 👌

 In fact, a one-size-fits-all approach to building cohesion nearly always fails because it does not recognise and reward team members’ idiosyncratic strengths and weaknesses.

-With this knowledge fresh in your mind, your mission now is to use recruitment as a change agent.
-And replace conventional thinkers and fixed mindsets with creative problem solvers and resilience.
+So, setting up the right structures, leadership, and culture for pricing and sales teams, your mission now is to be a change agent.
+Finally, replace traditional ideas and fixed mindsets with creative problem solvers and resilience.

 Why Some Teams Never Think of Revenue Generating Ideas For Business